aleshaleksey/fansys23/06-abilities.md

 **Benefits**:

-- You have resistance to [possessed](10-conditions-types.md#possessed), and thus advantage on saves against a spirit entering their body, and taking control of their body.
+- The character has resistance to [possessed](10-conditions-types.md#possessed), and thus advantage on saves against a spirit entering their body, and taking control of their body.
-- You can make ["observe"](05-skills.md#observe) rolls at a -5 penalty when asleep (instead of a -10 penalty).
+- The character can make ["observe"](05-skills.md#observe) rolls at a -5 penalty when asleep (instead of a -10 penalty).

 **Special (drawbacks)**: